Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Embedding procedure

 \subsection{Embedding the SE-SC-FMI finite system via the Dyson's equation}

-As mentioned in Sec.(\ref{sec:embedding}), to eliminate finite-size effects we couple the central region in Fig. \ref{fig:model scheme} (containing the SE-SC-FMI hybrid structure already connected to the contacts Eq. (\ref{eq:Gtotaleigen})) to semi-infinite SE-SC chains given by Eqs. (\ref{eq:HwL}) and (\ref{eq:HwR}).
+In order to eliminate finite-size effects we couple the central region in Fig. \ref{fig:model scheme} (containing the SE-SC-FMI hybrid structure already connected to the contacts Eq. (\ref{eq:Gtotaleigen})) to semi-infinite SE-SC chains given by Eqs. (\ref{eq:HwL}) and (\ref{eq:HwR}).
 The term that couples the finite system to the semi-infinite chains is Eq. (\ref{eq:Hmix_wire}).
 Therefore the Dyson's equation that dresses the central part is

 This is a formally infinite matrix equation, which can be projected onto the sites corresponding to the central region, and solved quasi-analytically for the site-projections of Eq. (\ref{eq:Gembed}) that are needed for the transport properties [i.e., Eqs. (\ref{eq:conductance_GLL})-(\ref{eq:conductance_GRL})]